 The Berrien County Road Department maintains over 13,000 roads signs along county roads.
 Every effort is made to ensure that our road signs meet these five criteria:

-The Berrien County Road Department maintains and operates 14 traffic signals as well as 10 four-way flashers in Berrien County see the traffic signal map (PDF).
+The Berrien County Road Department maintains and operates 14 traffic signals as well as 10 four-way flashers in Berrien County.
+Use the BCRD GIS map (turn on traffic signal layer in the legend) to see all traffic signals.
 All of our signals are actuated, which means there are either sensors in the pavement or cameras mounted on poles that detect the presence of a vehicle.
 These detectors help a traffic signal work more efficiently by only stopping traffic if needed.